 - Istanbul Archaeological Museum

 - Dolmabahce Palace

 - The Blue Mosque

 When you travel to Istanbul in March, one of the most prominent buildings that you see in the skyline is the Galata Tower.
 It offers amazing views of the old city and the places surrounding it.
 This medieval tower was constructed out of stones and is known as the Tower of Christ.
 Since 1348, it has been the tallest building in Istanbul.
 The tower has seen numerous modifications over the centuries, but still maintains its ancient look.
 Presently, it is used to spot fires.
 At present, the top of the tower houses a café, a nightclub, and a restaurant.
 All of them are accessible using an elevator.
 The view of the entire city from the top of the tower is truly stunning.

 2. Istanbul Archaeological Museum

 The Istanbul Archaeological Museum is a collection of three museums – The Ancient Orient Museum, the Tiled Kiosk Museum and obviously, the Archeological museum.
 This is the most important museum in Istanbul.
 The three museums have a total of over a million objects from various civilizations all across the world.
 It was founded back in 1891 and was the first Turkish museum.
-It is situated at the Topkapi Palace Grounds.
+It is situated at the Topkapi Palace Grounds and is a perfect place to see while visiting Istanbul in March.
 The Tiled Kiosk Museum is way older and dates back to the year 1472.
 There are thousands of precious artifacts and includes the sarcophagus of Alexander the Great.

 3. Basilica Cistern